abuiles/ember-101/testing.md

 ~~~~~~~~~

-It intercepts the calls to any request starting with `/api/articles`
+This intercepts the call to any request starting with `/api/articles`.
-and then if it is a GET to `/` it will return `{"articles":[]}`.
+If it is a GET to `/`, it will return `{"articles":[]}`.

-Suppose we want to mock the request for a particular article, we can
+Suppose we want to mock the request for a particular article.
+We can
 add the following:

 {title="server/mocks/articles.js", lang="JavaScript"}